dfinity/portal/docs/developer-docs/functionality/ledger/index.md

 This section is structured as follows:

 - This page provides an introduction to the basics of ICP and the ledger.
 For a more detailed exposition of the complete public interface of the ledger canister head over to the [specification](/docs/current/references/ledger) in the [references section](/docs/current/references/).
-- [Interact with the ICP ledger](interact-with-ledger.md) provides hands on tutorials to interact with the ICP ledger from the command line, agents and from canisters.
+- [Interact with the ICP ledger](interact-with-ledger.md) provides hands on tutorials to interact with the ICP ledger from the command line, JavaScript applications and from canisters.
 - [Ledger Local Setup](./ledger-local-setup.md) walks you through the steps to deploy a ledger canister to your local replica for development.
 - [Deploy New Token](./deploy-new-token.md) explains how you can create your own token by deploying a custom ledger canister and make it available to exchanges via the [Rosetta API](../rosetta/).